-Gasparian Spivey Immigration exclusively deals with immigration issues.
+Gasparian Spivey Immigration deals exclusively with immigration issues.
 We have significant expertise in nearly all aspects of immigration law.
 We work with individuals to obtain lawful status in the United States, to obtain citizenship, to unite families, and to protect them from removal.
 We work with businesses and organizations to achieve short and long-term business goals including temporary work visas and permanent residence for employees.
 We are well-versed in worksite enforcement and compliance issues including E-Verify and I-9 issues.
 We also work with entrepreneurs to find the best solutions for their immigration needs.

 Founded by Kathleen Gasparian, Gasparian Spivey Immigration takes pride in solving complex problems and offering practical solutions.
 We are committed to providing compassionate and personal customer service.

-Kathleen began her career in immigration law working in the International Student Affairs office of Loyola University New Orleans.
-Her work with students and scholars led her to law school with the passion and intent to pursue immigration law.
-She worked her way through the evening program and obtained her J.D. in 2002.
+Kathleen worked her way through the Loyola law school’s evening program and obtained her J.D. in 2002.
 She was then selected for the Attorney General’s Honors Program and served as a judicial law clerk for the Executive Office for Immigration Review in Oakdale, Louisiana.
 For more than a decade, she worked with David Ware & Associates and the firm of Ware|Gasparian as partner before launching her own firm.
 Throughout her career, Kathleen has enjoyed the law presents puzzles to solve, but she has not lost sight of her belief that the point of the law is to help people.

 Kathleen has authored and co-authored a number of articles on immigration including “An Immigration Primer for Primary and Secondary Schools” in The Admissions Review, and “Adjustment of Status for the Atypical Entrant” in the 2012 Immigration Practice Pointers, published by AILA.
 Gambit, the alternative weekly in New Orleans, named her one of its “40 under 40” for her success as an attorney.
 She has been repeatedly selected as a Top Lawyer by New Orleans Magazine and was selected in 2017 and 2020 by New Orleans City Business for Leadership in Law.
 She holds a perfect 10.0 rating from AVVO, has been named a Super Lawyer in 2019 and 2020, and she is well respected in the legal community.
 She regularly appears in the media as a legal expert in immigration.

 She returned from Brazil to her undergraduate program in Latin American Studies and Portuguese at Tulane University in New Orleans, and immediately sent letters of interest to every immigration attorney in the city.
 She worked for three years as an immigration paralegal before and during law school, then graduated with a J.D. from Loyola University New Orleans in 2009.
-She entered law school with the plan to pursue a career in Immigration.
 At Loyola, she was a member of the Public Interest Law Journal and a pro bono Student Practitioner for the Loyola Immigration Law Clinic.
-Leah also practiced family law in various state courts in southern Louisiana before focusing exclusively in immigration and nationality law when she joined the firm of David Ware and Associates, where she practiced for almost seven years in nearly all areas of immigration law.
+Leah also practiced family law in various state courts in southern Louisiana before focusing exclusively on immigration and nationality law.
+Leah was a Senior Associate with the firm now known as Ware|Immigration, where she practiced for almost seven years in nearly all areas of immigration law.